Advanced Placement PBL Series

 Are there scholarship opportunities available?

 Yes, there are a number of scholarships available for the AP PBL Series.
+The deadline to apply is February 15, 2024.
+Learn more and apply here.

 The College Board has secured fee waivers for teachers at schools where 50% or more of the students are African-American, Latino, and/or American Indian—or where 50% of the student population qualifies for free or reduced-price lunch.